sidecartridge/sidecart-site-dev-docs/troubleshooting.md

 ### CONFIGURATOR mode crashes with two bombs

 This is a [known issue](https://github.com/diegoparrilla/atarist-sidecart-raspberry-pico/issues/55) commonly occurs on computers with less than 1MB of RAM and/or TOS versions prior to 1.62.
 A simple solution is to upgrade to a firmware version beyond v0.0.11.
 For optimal results, use the [newest beta firmware version](https://sidecartridge.com/downloads) available.

+### CONFIGURATOR takes very long to start and stops responding

+If the CONFIGURATOR takes a long time to start and stops responding, it is likely that the microSD card folders contain a large number of files.
+The CONFIGURATOR reads all the files in the microSD card folders on start.
+To resolve this issue, you can also disable the file count in the microSD card folders by setting the `FILE_COUNT_ENABLED` parameter to `false`.

 ### Cannot enter into the CONFIGURATOR mode